datastax/release-notes/DSE_5.1_Release_Notes.md

    * DSE Java Driver 1.8.3-dse+20201217
    * Netty 4.0.54.1.dse
    * Spark JobServer 0.6.2.240

-## DSE 5.1.22 Auth
-* Works around a bug (JDK-8148854) in JDK 1.8u282.
-(DB-4884)
-* Fixed an issue where "Failed to check permissions org.apache.cassandra.exceptions.InvalidRequestException: Key may not be empty" would appear excessively in logs.
-(DB-4806)

-## DSE 5.1.22 CVE
-* Update Tomcat version 8.0.53 to 8.5.61 (DSP-21394)

-## DSE 5.1.22 Search
-* Fixed a bug where `FilterCache` warmup triggered by node health change can block `GossipStage-1` thread for several seconds (DSP-21674)

 ## DSE 5.1.22 Spark
 * Fix: Spark Master fails to start if keystore (used by web UI) contains more than one certificate (DSP-21703)